cph-cachet/carp.sensing-flutter/utilities/carp_study_generator/README.md

 ```
   help           Prints this help message.
-  create         Create the configuration files for a CAMS study.
+  dryrun         Makes a dryrun testing access to the CARP server, and the protocol, consent, and localizations.
-  protocol       Create a study protocol based on the file 'protocol.dart' and uploads it to the CARP server.
+  protocol       Create a study protocol based on the file 'protocol.json' and uploads it to the CARP server.
-  consent        Create an informed consent based on the file 'consent.dart' and uploads it to the CARP server.
+  consent        Create an informed consent based on the file 'consent.json' and uploads it to the CARP server.
   localization   Create localization support based on the files '<locale>.json' and upload them to the CARP server.
 ````